From its beginning, the United States of America has often been at war.

 For the United States, the War on Terror formally began on September 11, 2011 (9/11) with the terrorist attacks on the World Trade Center in New York and the Pentagon in Washington, DC.
 It has proceeded through the Iraq War (2003 – 2017), the Afghanistan War (2001 – 2021), and less delineated current operations.

 The “enemy” in the War on Terror is difficult to place under one banner.
-In many instances, however, terrorists have been fighting under an interpretation of the Quran, Islam’s core religious text, in which jihad is a violent, external war against others rather than a nonviolent, internal struggle for enlightenment.
+In some instances, however, terrorists have been fighting under an interpretation of the Quran, Islam’s core religious text, in which jihad is a violent, external war against others rather than a nonviolent, internal struggle for enlightenment.

 Other American Wars